hassandiv/podcast/README.md

 - Clear search button to clear the search results.
 - Display message "no more podcasts" if the user have reached the total results.
 - Display message "no podcasts found, please try a different search" if the keywords doesn't match any search results.
-- Display error message if error occured from the server.
+- Display error message if an error occurs on the server.

 ## Installation

 To run this project locally, follow these steps:

-1. Clone the repository on your local machine:
+1. Clone the git repository on your local machine:

 ```env
 git clone git@github.com:hassandiv/podcast.git